Skip to contents

 Conjoint Data of Allenby and Ginter (1995)

-The code snippet below prepares the data for use with bayesm and bayesm.HART.
-Both packages take the same data structure, allowing researchers familiar with the bayesm package to get started quickly.
+The code below prepares the data for bayesm and bayesm.HART.
+Both packages use the same data structure.

 # Load dependencies